Art of Nursing Competency Framework:

-Art of Nursing Competency Framework: Integrating the Arts into Nursing Education and Practice
+Integrating the Arts into Nursing Education and Practice.

 Nursing is both an art and a science.
-Nursing as an art form has three major components; medium, process, and product’ (Pepleu 1998:1).
-The science consists of the systematized knowledge and the art can be a system of knowledge too, if the bio medical lens on health and healthcare is shifted and other ways of being healthy and seeing health are accepted.
+Nursing as an art form has three major components; medium, process, and product.”
+(Pepleu 1998:1).
+The science consists of the systematized knowledge, and the art can be a system of knowledge too, if the bio medical lens on health and healthcare is shifted and other ways of being healthy and seeing health are accepted.
 Barbara Carper (1978) outlined the ways of knowing in nursing that enable us to quantify the art and science.
-50 years on these ways of knowing now need expanding to fit a 21st century fourth industrial revolution and build the radical imagination and human and non human skills needed for a 21st century nursing profession.
+50 years on these ways of knowing now need expanding to fit a 21st century fourth industrial revolution and build the radical imagination and human and non-human skills needed for a 21st century nursing profession.

 Both nursing's art and its science are essential for excellence in nursing but are not quantified and so not taught in equal measure.
 Each time I see another nursing curriculum conversation or nursing policy I am reminded of streetlight effect and the cartoon showing someone looking for their keys under a lamppost, not because that is where they lost them, but because that is where the light is (Kuhn 1962).

-For nursing we need to look beyond ‘the light’ and remind ourselves of those aspects invisible to others if we only look for utility.
 Evidence and effort to advance to art of nursing is ongoing.
 (Leininger, 2012), (Alligood and Fawcett, 2017), Benner, 2000), (Weaver, 2021), (Lynch 2010, 2024,2025,2026).
 Such thinking reflects the past ways of knowing in nursing and looks to the post humanism world on 21st century nursing.
 (Dillard-Wright et al. 2024).

 Lauren and Martin (2024) take this forward and propose using critical posthumanism and Braidotti’s (2019) affirmative ethics to challenge humanocentric nursing, and advocate for a shift toward a "becoming-world" that rejects neoliberal commodification.